ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/README.md

 # Classification Benchmark on TCC750x
-The following is benchmark data for various image classification models running on the TCC750x (N-Dolphin).
+The following is benchmark data for various image classification models running on the **TCC750x** platform.
-The following table allows you to compare the performance of each neural network when running on the board.
+The following table allows you to compare the performance of each neural network when running on the TCC750x EVB.
-You can also click the model name to download the version formatted for execution on the device.
+You can also click the model name to download the version formatted for execution on the TCC750x EVB.

 - - -